TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 NFC            | No compatiable hardware available.                                                             |
 Notch          | Mostly yes.
 Sometimes when many notifications come through, They go in to area of the notch.   |
 Fingerprint    | Yes                                                                                            |
->No issues with battery of performance.Although there are some minor lags when device is hot or the CPU is being utilised to the max.
-Battery is better than stock.
+[size=5]>No issues with battery of performance.Although there are some minor lags when device is hot or the CPU is being utilised to the max.
+Battery is better than stock.[/size]
 ---------------------------------------------------------------------------------------------------------------------------
 Tested by Thanuj09/SnapDrag910/MatteBlacke